AstarNetwork/astar-docs/docs/ecosystem/initiatives.md

 [Astar Degens](https://astardegens.com/):
 ASTAR DEGENS DAO - Incubating promising projects and bringing new ideas to the Astar Ecosystem with the help of a community-governed DAO fund.
 Astar Degens is a community without hierarchy.
 Where impactful action is incentivized and rewarded.
 We welcome all ideas equally, and value productive effort.
 As a community, we help realize the value of supportive cooperation within the blockchain space, by encouraging fearless participation within the Astar Network.

+[Astar Troopers]:
+Astar Troopers aim to unite vastly different projects and groups and create activities that they can all participate in.
+The NFT that will be available is a way to identify oneself with our mission: to be innovative and collaborative with each other.
+Besides being a NFT project, it is also a place where you can learn about different nft projects and jump into them if you’re interested.